7mind/blog/no-more-orphans.md

 // works
 ```

 This handles defining optional instances of _foreign_ typeclasses for library types.
-Instances of _library_ typeclasses for foreign types will look similar:
+Instances of _library_ typeclasses for foreign types look similar:

 ```scala
 object MyMonad {